 This course explores advanced theory and practice to support academic literacy among urban learners in secondary classrooms.
 First, through readings, discursive presentations, and applied exercises, participants in this course will acquire techniques to assist struggling readers and writers.
-Alongside these skills, course participants will learn how to engage secondary urban learners in assuming responsibility for literacy self-development.
-Third, the course will include review and development of a variety of materials to teach diverse middle and high school students whose reading and developmental levels vary widely.
+Alongside these skills, course

-Other Information: Community Engagement.
-Note: Admission to Urban Teacher Program as a post-baccalaureate student or Department approval required to register.
+Other Information: Community Engagement, Note: Admission to Urban Teacher Program as a post-baccalaureate student or Department approval required to register.
 Students are required to have completed at least 12 credits in the teaching major-Math, Life Science, Social Studies or English.
 Clinical field experience hours are part of the course requirements.